simon-hirsch/rolch/README.md

 ## Introduction

-This package provides online estimation of models for distributional regression respectively models for conditional heteroskedastic data.
+This package provides an online estimation of models for distributional regression, respectively, models for conditional heteroskedastic data.
 The main contribution is an online/incremental implementation of the generalized additive models for location, shape and scale (GAMLSS, see [Rigby & Stasinopoulos, 2005](https://academic.oup.com/jrsssc/article-abstract/54/3/507/7113027)) developed in [Hirsch, Berrisch & Ziel, 2024](https://arxiv.org/abs/2407.08750).

 Please have a look at the [documentation](https://simon-hirsch.github.io/rolch/) or the [example notebook](https://github.com/simon-hirsch/rolch/blob/main/example.ipynb).